ajavadi34/activity-log-angular-js/README.md

     ?>
 ```
-5. Navigate to the url (ex: http://localhost/activity-log/) and start logging!
+6. Navigate to the url (ex: http://localhost/index.html) and start logging

+Enjoy!